Romania in the Eurovision Song Contest 2010

-Romania was represented at the Eurovision Song Contest 2010 with the song "Playing with Fire" written by Ovidiu Cernăuțeanu.
-The song was performed by Paula Seling and Ovi.
-The Romanian broadcaster Televiziunea Română (TVR) organised the national final Selecția Națională 2010 in order to select the Romanian entry for the 2010 contest in Oslo, Norway.
+Romania was represented at the Eurovision Song Contest 2010 with the song "Playing with Fire", written by Ovidiu Cernăuțeanu, and performed by Paula Seling and Cernăuțeanu under his stage name Ovi.
+The Romanian participating broadcaster, Televiziunea Română (TVR), organised the national final Selecția Națională 2010 in order to select its entry for the contest.
 Sixteen entries were selected to compete in the national final on 6 March 2010 where "Playing with Fire" performed by Paula Seling and Ovi was selected as the winner after scoring top marks from five regional juries and a public televote.